 What is a Surety?

-When an accused party is granted bail, they often require a “surety”.
+When an accused party is granted Bail, they often require a “surety”.
 A “surety” is typically a friend or family member that has a close relationship with the accused party.
-The “surety” will undertake to supervise an accused party, and further, will pledge a certain amount of money or security.
+The “surety” will undertake to supervise the accused party, and further, will pledge a certain amount of money or security.
 The purpose of the surety is to ensure that the accused party attends court, abides by conditions as set out in their release, and report the accused party to the Police if they fail to comply with their conditions.
-Sureties play one of the most important roles in the bail system, and will often determine whether an individual is granted bail.
+Sureties play one of the most important roles in the Bail system, and will often determine whether an individual is granted Bail.
 At the outset, in order to be a surety:

-- You must be a Canadian citizen or a landed immigrant,
+- You must be a Canadian citizen or a permanent resident

 - You cannot be a surety for more than one person at the same time